Murder of Bella Bond: Suspects

 Rachelle Bond, known as a habitual drug user, had two other children who had been removed from her custody.
-She had also been arrested multiple times in the past, for other crimes, including sex work.
+She had also been arrested multiple times in the past, for other crimes, including prostitution.
 Police commented that they had dealt with complaints that she was neglecting her daughter and had had four separate encounters with Bond.
 Bella's family was interviewed after the identification was announced.
 Her aunt stated that she had never suspected that "Baby Doe" was Bella, and the maternal grandmother of the victim was unaware that the child was ever born.
 The Department of Children and Families had responded to two neglect complaints regarding Bella; both cases were closed.

 Police released the information that the child was a murder victim and charged Michael McCarthy, the mother's boyfriend, with Bond's death.
 They also charged her mother with being an accessory to the crime, believing her to have assisted McCarthy with "covering up" Bella's death.
 Larceny was added to Rachelle Bond's charges after she was found to have accepted nearly $1,400 of welfare income after she knew about the death of her daughter.
 Bond also continued to receive housing benefits.
 The pair were arraigned on September 21, 2015.
 Rachelle's bail was set for $1 million; McCarthy was not eligible for bail.
 McCarthy was scheduled to appear in court again on February 16, 2016, after Rachelle Bond's appearance on January 6.
 A judge later set Rachelle Bond's trial date to December 1, 2016.
 Selection of jury members for McCarthy's trial started on May 22.